hyuunnn/Hyara/README.md

 - The results are saved in the table below when you click `Save`.
 - After specifying the address, press the `Make` button to show the specified hexadecimal or strings as a result.
 - Double-clicking the table clears all the existing rules.
+- `Export Yara Rule`
+  - Exports the previously created yara rules.
 <img src="images/Hyara__1.png" width="100%">

-- Press `Export Yara Rule` to export the previously created yara rules.
 - `Comment Option`
   - Annotates the instructions next to the condition rule(s.
 - `Rich Header` and `imphash`